top of page

 Extract Material

-While both A and B Flowers can become extract material, this refers to trim, shake and other material that is suitable only for extraction.
+While both A and B Flowers can become extract material, this refers to trim, shake, and other material that is suitable only for extraction.

 Extraction: Alcohol

-Grain alcohol, ethanol or isopropyl alcohols are used to extract the full spectrum of plant compounds for use in tinctures or further processing to create full extract cannabis oils.
+Grain alcohol, ethanol, or isopropyl alcohols are used to extract the full spectrum of plant compounds for use in tinctures or further processing to create full extract cannabis oils.
 (See Full Extract Cannabis Oil, Rick Simpson Oil (RSO))

 Extraction: Butane

-Butane is a high-yielding solvent used to extract cannabinoid and terpene containing trichomes from the leaf material.
-The butane is evaporated off using controlled industrial processes and the remaining extracted hash is referred to as BHO, shatter or wax and is consumed through vaporization or dabbing or further refined through distillation.
+Butane is a high-yielding solvent used to extract cannabinoid and terpene-containing trichomes from the leaf material.
+The butane is evaporated off using controlled industrial processes and the remaining extracted hash is referred to as BHO, shatter, or wax and is consumed through vaporization or dabbing or further refined through distillation.

 Extraction: Carbon Dioxide (CO2)

 Carbon dioxide is a high-yielding solvent used to extract cannabinoid and terpene containing trichomes from the leaf material.
-The CO2 is evaporated off using controlled industrial processes and the remaining hash is referred to as CO2 oil, shatter or wax and usually consumed through vaporization or dabbing or further refined through distillation.
+The CO2 is evaporated off using controlled industrial processes and the remaining hash is referred to as CO2 oil, shatter, or wax and is usually consumed through vaporization or dabbing or further refined through distillation.
 (See Distillate)

 Extraction: Distillate

-A distillate is an extract that has been further refined through a precise process of pressure, temperature and heat.
+A distillate is an extract that has been further refined through a precise process of pressure, temperature, and heat.
 The resulting oil is 90 percent or more of the same cannabinoid, most often THC or CBD.
 (See Extract, Extraction: Isolate)

 Extraction: Isolate